Falcorostrum loop walking track

 - Remember to take your binoculars if you want to go birdwatching

-Falcorostrum loop walking track winds its way through one of the largest stands of beech in Border Ranges National Park.
+Falcorostrum loop walking track starts from Bar Mountain picnic area, and winds its way through one of the largest stands of beech in Border Ranges National Park.

 The best place to see ancient Antarctic beech trees is at the highest accessible point of the park.
 It is at the same elevation as the summit of Wollumbin/Mount Warning.
 Some of these trees may even be 2,000 years old, with falcorostrum orchids clinging to their trunks and branches.
 This is the only place these orchids are found.